 -

-Stream: West Branch Ausable River
+Stream: West Branch Ausable River Fishing Report

-Clarity: Clearing
+Clarity: Off

 2 Hour Family Learn-To Fly Fish: For those interested in trying fly fishing but have no idea where to start, we have the perfect adventure for you.
 Our two hour learn-to fly fish is the perfect choice for you.
 One trip covers four people, full outfitted, two hours with your very own private guide, instruction, and of course fishing.
 It is the perfect way for those who are interested in fly fishing to give it a try, or for families looking for an Adirondack fishing experience.
 We have 4 time slots daily throughout the summer months, 8-10, 10:30-12:30, 1-3, and 3:30-5:30.
 No prior fishing experience or gear required, we will fully outfit you with all of the necessary fishing equipment.
 For those interested in booking or have any further questions give us a call here at the shop (518) 946-2117.